greetclammy/dynamic-views/README.md

 #### List

-## ✅ Get updates

-Datacore Explorer is a work in progress.
-To keep up with updates, install a companion plugin by entering this repo's URL in [BRAT](https://obsidian.md/plugins?id=obsidian42-brat) settings > Add beta plugin.

-The plugin only does two things:

-1. Creates a note with Datacore Explorer in vault root when the plugin is updated.
-2. Adds a command to the Command pallette to create a note with Datacore Explorer.

-Alternatively, get notified about new releases: press Watch > Custom > Releases at the top of the repo.
-(You can configure these notifications to be emailed.)

 ## 💡 Tips

 - `@pages and` is automatically prepended to each query — need not add it in query editor.